-The transmission shifter control has only PARK, RE-VERSE, NEUTRAL, and DRIVE positions.
+The transmission gear selector has only PARK, RE-VERSE, NEUTRAL, and DRIVE positions.
 Manual downshifts can be made using the Electronic Range Select (ERS) switches (described later in this section).
-Pressing the GEAR-/GEAR+ switches (on the steering wheel) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 8, 7, 6, 5, 4, 3, 2, 1.
+Pressing the GEAR-/GEAR+ switches (on the steering wheel) while in the DRIVE position will select the highest available transmission gear, and will display that gear in the instrument cluster as 1, 2, 3, etc.

-Gear Ranges
+Electronic Transmission Gear Selector Gear Ranges